annarufas/ocean-data-lab/README.md

 | 29 | compareInterpolationMethods.m                  | Applies two different interpolation methods to fill data gaps (especially relevant in polar latitudes) and visualises the output |
 | 30 | submit_zoo_regridding.sh                       | Submits script 23 to the SLURM job scheduler |

+## Cite as

+If you use this repository in your research, please cite it as:

+> Rufas, A. (2024). annarufas/ocean-data-lab: Initial release (v1.0.0) [collection].
+Zenodo.